-3) While you can’t change your family’s feelings toward you, you can do your best to be lovable and to show them Christ’s love.
+- You can’t change people.
+But you can do your best to be lovable and to show them Christ’s love.
 Here’s my favorite passage on the subject:

 Live in harmony with each other….Never pay back evil with more evil.
 Do things in such a way that everyone can see you are honorable.
 Do all that you can to live in peace with everyone.
 Dear friends, never take revenge.
 Leave that to the righteous anger of God.
 For the Scriptures say, “I will take revenge; I will pay them back,” says the LORD.
 Instead, “If your enemies are hungry, feed them.
 If they are thirsty, give them something to drink.
 In doing this, you will heap burning coals of shame on their heads.”
 Don’t let evil conquer you, but conquer evil by doing good.
 (Romans 12:16-21)